FILM REVIEW: In This Corner of the World

 However, I’m sure some viewers will absolutely appreciate the little things more than I did.
 The animation is gorgeous, and much what you see is based on reality.
 Some of the plot lines are based on real-life accounts, and Hiroshima before the atomic bomb hit is recreated using old documents, photos and memories, which makes it more poignant.
 The soundtrack is also beautiful.
 Its best moments creates opposite feelings at time.
 You may feel grief, then overcome with joy; pessimism, then hope.

 Go see In This Corner of the World.
-I personally had a few issues with its pacing, but I believe many who do see it will absolutely love it.
+I personally had a few issues with its pacing, but I’m sure many will shed a tear while watching it.